build-on-aws/content/tutorials/recommendation-engine-full-stack/index.md

 }
 BODY
 ```
 On succesful execution of the above request, you will get a Cluster number.
-Here is how my Cloud9 terminal looks like after getting back the response. :-
+Here is how my Cloud 9 terminal looks like after getting back the response. :-
 ![REST API Response for Cluster Number based on movie attributes](images/clusternumber.png)

 10. Test with Postman (Optional)